GuillaumeIsabelleX/metazot/README.md

 = 5.0.8 =

 * New!
 Import functionality check added.
 * New!
-Reset Zotpress feature on Options page.
+Reset Metazot feature on Options page.
 * New!
 Added security measures to prevent direct access.
 * New!
 Import items, collections and tags separately.
 * Updated import script; sessions removed.